sso66/eagletonlabs-browserify-node-js/src/os_util_dns/README.md

 - Using the `util` Module
   - Formatting Strings
   - Checking Object Types
-  - Synchronous Writing Output Streams
+  - Synchronous Writing to Output Streams
   - Converting JavaScript Objects to Strings
   - Inheriting Functionality from Other Objects